paydunk/authorize-net/README.md

 ### thankyou.php

-Sample thank you page.
-Specify the link to your than kyou page when you register a new application at https://developers.paydunk.com.
+Sample thank you page which the user is redirected to if the payment was successful.
+Specify the link to your thank you page when you register a new application at https://developers.paydunk.com.

 ### AuthorizeNet.php